 With Dropbox, there was no way to tell who made what changes to the sketch files or folders.

 As a fast-paced and ever-growing product company, optimizing speed and efficiency in our process was crucial.
 Building a design system is an investment - it costs a lot in the beginning but the benefits you reap afterward are tremendous.
 The biggest challenge I faced was communicating the value of a design system to the client.
-The design debt we had accumulated over time was slowing us down.
 The timelines were tight and pausing the work on new features was not an option.
 So, I set up a meeting with the decision makers to sell the value and gave them a preview of how a component library increases our productivity.
-We worked out a method where alongside building new features, I started to build components and slowly bring them into our workflow.
-Simultaneously, I audited the app.
-I began creating, consolidating and documenting the different UI components, patterns, and styles that were used.
-I broke down the app into sections and sub-sections and set weekly goals to recreate 150+ screens using our brand new component library.
+After getting them on board, I began creating, consolidating and documenting the different UI components, patterns, and styles that were used across the app.
+With planned weekly goals, I recreated 150+ screens using our brand new component library.
 Over the course of 2 months, we were finally in a place where we had a robust design system that doubled our production speed.

 To reduce the design overload caused by the abundance of redundant, non-reusable and inconsistent styles, I set out to create: